-The same approach to scoring and ranking has been kept.
+The same approach to scoring and ranking has been kept compared with the 2016 Index.
 To generate each company’s overall score and ranking, the following process was used:

 - The methodology was adapted for each company, as necessary.
-Indicators that were not considered applicable to a company’s product portfolio (such as those relating to adding vegetables to products where this would not be feasible and all those relating to fat and wholegrains for companies that only make beverages) were not included a company’s overall score.
+Indicators that were not considered applicable to a company’s product portfolio (such as those relating to adding fruits, vegetables, nuts, legumes to products where this would not be feasible and all those relating to fat and wholegrains for companies that only make beverages) were not included a company’s overall score.
 Similarly market presence was taken into account – so companies with less than 5% of their food and beverage sales in non-OECD markets are not scored against the undernutrition indicators.
-This is to ensure that the methodology reflects the realities of all companies operations and is not a one size fits all approach.
+This is to ensure that the methodology reflects the realities of all companies’ operations and is not a one size fits all approach.

 - Each company is scored against all relevant indicators in the methodology.
 The top performance level on an indicator is ten points, with lower scores awarded on a sliding scale for lower levels of performance.